Any fitness enthusiast who is looking to gain muscle or lose body weight have probably heard about the tracking macros.

 You don’t need to eat the same food week after week, you don’t need to eat the food item that you hate.

-Right ratio of macros in the plate is all you care about.
+The right ratio of macros in the plate is all you care about.

 2. Suits Everyone

-Unlike strict diet patterns, a macro diet promotes the right eating habits with optimum portion size of all three macronutrients.
+Unlike strict diet patterns, a macro diet promotes the right eating habits with the optimum portion size of all three macronutrients.

 3. Prevents Eating Disorder

-Macro diet allows the body transformation in a healthier way.
+A macro diet allows the body transformation in a healthier way.

 4. No need to completely cutdown sweets